luiscamachocaballero/SiminchikkunaraykuWeb/README.md

 10. Build commits to pipelines, review logs and correct bugs

-## Please look at the recomendations in these links:
+## Look at the recommendations in these links:
 * https://medium.com/@andresaaap/capstone-cloud-devops-nanodegree-4493ab439d48
 * https://medium.com/@andresaaap/jenkins-pipeline-for-blue-green-deployment-using-aws-eks-kubernetes-docker-7e5d6a401021